 The four elements remain equally interconnected as much in people as they are on Earth.
 These elements moderate, support, and balance one-another.
 The resulting interplay forms our bodies and spirits, culminating in the human being to give him life.

 Fire gives sight, the air gives hearing, water contributes motion and Earth creates the body and its gait.
 The soul is sent by God is further characterized by the deeds of men.

-The Four Bodily Humours or Juices
+The Four Bodily Juices or Humours

 Diseases arise from the imbalance of phlegmata or juices in the body; these are often referred to as bodily humours.
-These bodily juice, as Hildegard described them, formed after the fall of man, and they determine health and sickness, as well as character and temperament in the people.
+These bodily juices, as Hildegard described them, formed after the fall of man, and they determine health and sickness, as well as character and temperament in the people.

 Hildegard’s views on bodily juices or phlegmata were consistent with the common medical wisdom of premodern times.
 She incorporates several aspects of humoral pathology into her methodology, while also incorporating her own unique elements.
 One such element was in how Hildegard further subdivides her system of four bodily juice into two dominant and two secondary juices.

-The nature of Hildegard’s four juices relates to the composition of the four basic elements in the following manner: fire produces dry phlegm, whereas air produces moist phlegm; water produces frothy phlegm and earth produces a lukewarm condition.
+The nature of Hildegard’s four bodily juices relates to the composition of the four basic elements in the following manner: fire produces dry phlegm, whereas air produces moist phlegm; water produces frothy phlegm and earth produces a lukewarm condition.
 As with the element, our bodily juices attain their natural state through balance and harmony.
 Any disruption results in disease.

 These juices can occur in different combinations and thereby determine the character of the human being, as well as his physical condition.

 “The man with the lukewarm phlegm is a sad and anxious.
 With him, the black bile is present in excess and compromises the brain and heart.
 This man is God-fearing and can also live quite long because his phlegm neither excessively harms him, nor makes him completely healthy.” – Hildegard of Bingen